jcronq/ramdisk/README.md

 types of entities: Drives, Folders, Text files, Zip files.

 ## The Easy Way (Optimal Solution)
 Filesystems are hard.
 One should not attempt to reinvent the wheel whenever possible, especialy so when that wheel is something that has taken decades to get right.
-I cannot recommended enough using available tools to satisfy a requirement whenever possible.

 **REQUIREMENTS:** Access to a linux machine with root permissions (need to be able to call mount/umount).